Via Rail: Service improvements

-On 12 December 2018, Via announced that it had awarded a contract to Siemens Canada for 32 train sets to replace the entire Quebec City-Windsor Corridor fleet.
+On December 12, 2018, Via announced that it had awarded a contract to Siemens Canada for 32 train sets to replace the entire Quebec City-Windsor Corridor fleet.
 This marked the completion of a procurement process launched following the 2018 federal budget, which allocated funding for the fleet replacement.
 During the request-for-proposals stage, Via had narrowed the potential suppliers down to Siemens, Bombardier, Talgo and Stadler Rail.
 Siemens was ultimately selected after finishing first on the key criteria, which included the ability to deliver in a timely fashion, the quality of the product offering, and the price.
 The new fleet will consist of Siemens SC-42 locomotives hauling a combination of coaches, business-class cars, and cab cars from the Siemens Venture series to allow bi-directional operation.
 The trains will be built at Siemens plant in Sacramento, California, and Siemens committed to including at least 20 percent Canadian content in the final product.
 The order includes an option for an additional 16 train sets to be exercised if the federal government approves Via's high-frequency dedicated-corridor project.
 The first train set is to be delivered for testing by winter 2021, with the first sets in service by 2022 and all trains in service by 2024.
 The delivery of the new trains will allow Via to retire LRC and Renaissance equipment from the corridor, and re-allocate the HEP2 and corridor-based HEP1 cars to other parts of the network.

 2020s

-On October 30, 2021, Via Rail implemented a mandatory COVID-19 vaccine policy in line with new Transport Canada regulations in response to the ongoing COVID-19 pandemic which requires all Via Rail staff and passengers aged 12 and older to be fully vaccinated against COVID-19 in order to travel aboard Via Rail trains.
-Although up until November 30 a negative COVID test was also considered an alternate to show proof of vaccine prior to boarding.
+On October 30, 2021, Via Rail implemented a mandatory COVID-19 vaccine policy in line with new Transport Canada regulations in response to the COVID-19 pandemic, which required all Via Rail staff and passengers aged 12 and older to be fully vaccinated against COVID-19 to travel aboard Via Rail trains.
+Until November 30 a negative COVID test was also considered an alternate to show proof of vaccine prior to boarding.

-On March 9, 2022, Minister of Transport Omar Alghabra announced that the federal government would be seeking private proposals for to cover service on the new High Frequency Rail corridor.
-Labor union Unifor has criticized this move, calling it a first step toward eventual privatization of VIA Rail, and has launched the Get Canada Back on Track campaign to raise awareness and call for "a legislative framework that protects public, accessible, safe passenger rail and directs immediate public investments" to service improvements.
+On March 9, 2022, Minister of Transport Omar Alghabra announced that the federal government would seek private proposals for operation of the proposed High Frequency Rail corridor.
+Labour union Unifor criticized this move, calling it a first step toward eventual privatization of Via Rail, and launched the Get Canada Back on Track campaign to raise awareness and call for "a legislative framework that protects public, accessible, safe passenger rail and directs immediate public investments" to service improvements.